hsuonsivu/hsupublic/3d-models/README.md

 ### spiceblock.scad

-Boxes to store spices.
+Boxes to store spices sold in small bags.
 No supports needed.

 ![Spice boxes in Openscad.](spiceblock.png)